This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Honolulu.

 Kuhio and Waikiki Beaches

 After landing in Honolulu after an inevitably long flight, the perfect way to decompress between legs may be on the sandy shores of Kuhio or Waikiki Beach.
-Located adjacent to each other, each has change rooms and pleasant strips of restaurants on the shoreline making both beaches excellent places to refresh yourself with a swim and a snack.
-Surfing lessons, surfboard and boogie board rentals are readily available, for those who wish to do more than just dip.
-With a bit of extra time, you might also wish to walk back into the famous beachfront neighbourhoods for a bit of sand-free exploring.
-Kalakaua Avenue happens to have some of Honolulu’s best shopping, for those craving a bit of retail therapy!
+Located adjacent to each other, each has change rooms and pleasant strips of restaurants on the shoreline, making both beaches excellent places to refresh yourself with a swim and a snack.
+Surfing lessons and surfboard and boogie board rentals are readily available for those who wish to do more than dip.
+With some extra time, you should also walk back into the famous beachfront neighbourhoods for sand-free exploring.
+Kalakaua Avenue has some of Honolulu’s best shopping for those craving a bit of retail therapy!

-- Time Required: For a meal and a swim on the beach, we would recommend budgeting roughly an hour and a half.
+• Time Required: We recommend budgeting roughly an hour and a half for a meal and a swim on the beach.
 Of course, more or less time can be spent here with a slightly adapted schedule.
 This does not include transportation time.

 Diamond Head

 For those who need a bit of fitness between long-haul Pacific flights, a hike up Diamond Head Crater may be the perfect Honolulu layover activity.
 This coastal crater sits among Hawaii’s most recognized landmarks and is famous for its sensational hiking trails.
-Tracks lead you through the forest and along the coast, highlighting several historically significant spots on the way.
+Tracks lead you through the forest and along the coast, highlighting several historically significant spots.
 The entire trail is 0.8 miles and grows increasingly difficult as you near the summit.
-While the hike is often hot and sweaty, the view of the Waikiki from the top is completely magical.
+While the hike is often hot and sweaty, the view of the Waikiki from the top is entirely magical.

-- Time Required: For average hikers, the round-trip hike takes approximately 2 hours.
-If you plan to take breaks for a picnic or photography, consider adding a little extra time.
+• Time Required: The round-trip hike takes approximately two hours for average hikers.
+Consider adding extra time if you plan to take breaks for a picnic or photography.
 This does not include transportation time.

 Waikiki Aquarium and the Honolulu Zoo

-A visit to the Waikiki Aquarium gives visitors a chance to peek below the ocean surface, without strapping on your scuba or snorkeling gear.
-The aquarium is home to over 3,500 organisms that live in the tropical Pacific, and it is located on the shoreline of a living reef.
+Visiting the Waikiki Aquarium allows visitors to peek below the ocean surface without strapping on their scuba or snorkelling gear.
+The aquarium is home to over 3,500 organisms that live in the tropical Pacific and is located on the shoreline of a living reef.
 Next to the Aquarium, you’ll find the Honolulu Zoo.
-It too makes an effort to profile local species and is currently home to over 900 tropical animals.
+It, too, makes an effort to profile local species and is currently home to over 900 tropical animals.
 Highlights include the Komodo Dragons, the orangutans and the elephants.
 Both the aquarium and the zoo are within walking distance of Waikiki Beach.

-- Time Required: We would recommend an hour at the aquarium – more if you wish to move at a slower pace or include a trip to the zoo as well.
+• Time Required: We recommend an hour at the aquarium – more if you wish to move at a slower pace or include a trip to the zoo as well.
 This does not include transport time.

 Airport Transportation

 HNL is located six miles from central Honolulu and 10 miles from Waikiki.
-Public and private transport options make reaching these destinations both easy and efficient – though taxis are by far the quickest option.
+Public and private transport options make reaching these destinations easy and efficient – though taxis are the quickest option.

 Public transit options include: